Water / Sewer Division

 The residents of Manitou Springs have one of the best sources of drinking water in the nation, the Rocky Mountains.
 The water comes from snowmelt and natural springs on Pikes Peak, making our residents the primarily first time users.
 Being first time users means that the water has not been previously treated, consumed, or recycled.
 To ensure the quality of our water, we are diligent in protecting our watershed area and our water treatment plant.

 We take great pride in providing our customers with drinking water that meets or exceeds state and federal water quality regulations and standards.
-In order to save on this precious commodity, the City strongly encouraged water saving methods (PDF).
+In order to save on this precious commodity, the City strongly encouraged diligent water conservation.

 Residents of Manitou Springs are connected to the City of Manitou Springs’ water system.
 Public Services’ Water Division maintains the City’s water mains.
 Residents and business owners are responsible for maintenance of their private water service line from the water main to the building structure.